Clark Paulsen, Division Chief

 Meals or meal tickets provided to employees on the employer's premises and furnished in an emergency situation for the convenience of the employer do not constitute overtime meal compensation.

-> A represented employee may not claim reimbursement for an overtime meal or be furnished a meal free of charge if claiming per diem (DPA 599.622).
+A represented employee may not claim reimbursement for an overtime meal or be furnished a meal free of charge if claiming per diem (CCR 599.622).

-> The time requirements for overtime meals are as follows:
+The time requirements for overtime meals are as follows:

 Regular Work Schedule